saxsys/TestNext/README.md

 * one Spec-description (argument for Spec) can be used multiple times
 * The class-name of a SpecClass must be unique in the whole project

-####Given
+####Spec-Methods
+* Spec-Methods are marked with Decorators
+  * Spec-Methods can be used in each class, the Class does not need to have a @Spec-Decorator (look Inheritance)
-* Given-methods will be executed first, when in a SpecClass
+* The Spec-methods will be executed in a specific order
-  * the containing class does not have to be marked as @Spec, look Inheritance
-* They are marked with @Given('description')
-* When there are multiple Given-methods they need an execution-number, to schedule the execution-order
-  * @Given('given description', 1)
+  * Given --> When --> Then/ThenThrow --> Cleanup
+* the methods
-* again the description can be used multiple times, the method-name only once per SpecClass(even with 'static'-modifier)
+  * the method-name is a identifier and can only be used once per SpecClass (even with 'static'-modifier)

-####When
+  * The methods must not have arguments
+* Spec-Method-Description
+  * Spec-Methods get a description, as first Argument in the Decorator
+  * one description can be used multiple times
+* ExecNumber
+  * optional
+  * for Spec-Method-Types which can appear multiple times in on Spec a execNumber can be given as second decorator-argument
+  * useful, when the execution order of the Spec-Methods matters

+#####Given
+* Given-methods will be executed first, while executing the SpecClass
+* There must be at least one Given-method, multiple are possible
+* They are marked with @Given('description') or @Given('description', 1)

+#####When
-* Then When-methods will be executed second, when in a SpecClass
+* Then When-methods will be executed second, while executing the SpecClass
-  * the containing class does not have to be marked as @Spec, look Inheritance
-* there can only be one When-method
+* There can only be one When-method
 * it is marked with @When('description')
-* again the description can be used multiple times, the method-name only once per SpecClass (even with 'static'-modifier)

-####Then
+#####Then
-* Then-methods will be executed third, when in a SpecClass
+* Then-methods will be executed third, while executing the SpecClass
-  * the containing class does not have to be marked as @Spec, look Inheritance
+* There must be at least one Then-method, multiple are possible
-* They are marked with @Then('description')
+* They are marked with @Then('description') or @Then('description', 1)

-* When there are multiple There-methods they need an execution-number, to schedule the execution-order
-  * @There('given description', 1)
+#####ThenThrow
+* The ThenThrow-method is an alternative to then Then-methods
+* It is used, when the When-method is expected to throw an Error
+* in the Method an Error should be thrown (this is not forced but would you use it otherwise)
+* there can ony be one ThenThrow-method
+* The error-type and the message are compared

+#####Cleanup
+* The Cleanup-methods are executed als last-method, while executing the SpecClass, even when the methods before failed
+  * useful for example, when cleaning up a Database in the end
+* It is optional, there can be multiple
+* They are marked with @Cleanup()
-* again the description can be used multiple times, the method-name only once per SpecClass(even with 'static'-modifier)
+  * a description is optional and can be given with @Cleanup('description')
+  * an execNumber is optional and can be given with @Cleanup('description', 1)

 ###Inheritance
 * A SpecClass can be extended and inherit
-* All the Given-, When- and Then-methods are inherited
 * The extended Class do not have to be a SpecClass (must not be marked with  @Spec)
   * the child-SpecClasses will be Executed as long as the have the @Spec-Decorator
+* All the methods can be inherited (Given, When, Then, ThenThrow, Cleanup)
+  * If there can only one method of the type (as in When), the parents method is only used, wenn the child does not have an own
   * In the end The inheriting SpecClass must have at least one Given, exactly one When and at least one Then
-* The execution-order is:
+* Execution-order
-  * all Parent-Given --> all Child-Given --> Parent/Child-When --> all Parent-Then --> all Child-Then
+  * the usual method Order remains as it was, but the parent-Methods are executed before the Child Methods
+  * e.g. first all Parent-Given, then all Child-Given, then the Parents When or the child When
   * the execution-numbers only refer to the methods inside the SpecClass (so parent and child separated)
 * Careful when inheriting:
-  * a When in each, the parent- and child-class is invalid
-  * overriding methods can cause trouble
+  * overriding methods by their name can cause trouble

 ####Subject
 * For a better overview SpecClasses can be assigned to Subjects